kersevan/ob-consul/README.md

 This repository contains a production-ready solution for deploying a 4-node Consul cluster with comprehensive monitoring capabilities.
 The solution is containerized using Docker Compose and includes additional monitoring and logging components for production-grade observability.

-Solution1 contains only consul, while solution2 contains more broad observability deployment.
+Solutions 1 and 2 are based on docker-compose, solution 3 is based on helm Solutions 1 and 3 contain only consul, while solution2 contains more broad observability deployment.

-## Architecture
+## Architecture solution2

 ### Core Components
 - 4-node Consul cluster for service discovery and health checking